Massachusetts Medicaid for Seniors & Long-Term Care

 Home and community-based waiver programs for Massachusetts seniors

-MassHealth's largest HCBS program.
-Members direct their own care — they hire, train, and supervise their own personal care attendants, including family members (spouses excluded).
-Administered through MassHealth's PCA Program.
+• Personal Care Attendant (PCA) Program — MassHealth's largest HCBS program; members hire, train, and supervise their own personal care attendants, including family members (spouses excluded)

-Supplemental care for seniors in assisted living settings.
-MassHealth pays for personal care and chore services; the member pays room and board separately.
-A lower-cost alternative to nursing home placement for many seniors.
+• Group Adult Foster Care (GAFC) — supplemental care for seniors in assisted living settings; MassHealth pays for personal care and chore services while the member pays room and board separately

-Provides 24-hour supervision and care in a caregiver's home.
-Adult family members (not spouses) may be paid as caregivers.
-Particularly useful for seniors who cannot live independently but don't yet need a nursing facility.
+• Adult Foster Care (AFC) — provides 24-hour supervision and care in a caregiver's home; adult family members (not spouses) may be paid as caregivers

-An integrated care program for seniors dually eligible for Medicare and MassHealth.
-SCO plans coordinate all medical and long-term care services through a single health plan — an alternative to the standard PACE program in some regions.
+• Senior Care Options (SCO) — an integrated care program for seniors dually eligible for Medicare and MassHealth, coordinating all medical and long-term care services through a single health plan

 MassHealth estate recovery